 International (non-EU) students can also apply through UCAS or you

 can apply directly to York St John.
-Apply directly means that you
+Applying directly means that

-will receive personal guidance and help throughout the admissions
+you will receive personal guidance and help throughout the

 Q: Can international students study part-time?